khofstadter/CS220-AU-navigating-the-digital-world/README.md

 <!--
 TODO:
 - find smaller microphone at home
-- setup Remote Desktop and VPN and email payroll form
+- setup Remote Desktop and VPN and email payroll form and to test with macbook in the room
 - test HDMI cable in room with macbook and student computer
 - any update about the little table?
 - what compusory induction do I have to do?
+- revised hybrid class teaching (how can audio sources be mixed efficiently)
+- are breakout rooms in hybrid classes possible?

 refine module specs:
 0. work on tools.md and minimise syllabus outline in README.md